Sustainability within our business

 Lawson’s Dry Hills were among the first to adopt the Appellation Marlborough Wine certification as soon as it became available (from the 2018 vintage).
 We feel it is a strong tool that helps us to promote our Sauvignon Blanc as truly Marlborough.

-Appellation Marlborough Wine is a quality mark for the region’s highly renown Sauvignon Blanc.
+Appellation Marlborough Wine is an assurance mark for the region’s highly renown Sauvignon Blanc.
 It is a timely evolution, established to protect the integrity of Marlborough wine in the marketplace.
 It is a promise of origin, integrity, authenticity and sustainability that the wine-buying public of the world can see and trust.
 To qualify for the certification, wines must adhere to strict criteria including the grapes being 100% from Marlborough, grown by Sustainable Winegrowing New Zealand-certified vineyards from managed yields and be bottled in New Zealand.